 Through proper communication of the vision and clear actions following from the vision, a high urgency level for the change effort should be maintained.
 The Guiding Coalition has an important role to sponsor the removal of unnecessary policies and procedures that lock people into old ways of working.
 Subsequent improvements made will further validate the legitimacy of the change effort and help to counter organizational resistance.

-Be prepared to allocate additional resources to the change effort if needed as the changes to be made are not anymore “low hanging fruit” (this fruit was already picked with the short-term wins).
+Be prepared to allocate additional resources to the change effort if needed as the changes to be made are no more “low hanging fruit” (this fruit was already picked with the short-term wins).
 Changing the policies, procedures and business processes will always require more work, but discussing and addressing these, opens the door to real sustainable change.

 Consequences for IT projects